jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 **I Am Burdened With Glorious Purpose**
 Loki’s **I Am Burdened With Glorious Purpose** power lets you discard a character from your hand to increase the stats of a character in combat.
 Loki himself doesn’t have to be in combat to use this power.

+##Magik
+Set: New Mutants
+**Summon Soulsword**
+Magik’s **Summon Soulsword** power introduces Equipment tokens to the game.
+An Equipment token works just like a regular Equipment while it’s in play.
+But if it ever leaves play, remove it from the game (the same way you would remove a character token).

 ## Magneto (MC)
 Set: Brotherhood of Mutants
 In this set Magneto gets a whole new main character card, and this time  it goes to Level 3.
 This card represents Magneto’s desire to bring all mutants together as one.
 (Note: The version of Magneto can’t level up into the version of him and vice versa.
 A main character can only level up into a main character from the same set or into one that has the same artwork as it does.)